 Have you ever wanted to take up running but were unsure where to start?
 Not done any exercise for a while and want to improve your general fitness?
-Maybe you want to do a run to raise money for charity but am unsure which training plan to follow...
+Maybe you want to do a run to raise money for charity but are unsure which training plan to follow ...

 The Couch to 5K plan has been designed for those who are completely new to running.
 It was devised by novice runner, Josh Clark, who wanted to create a plan that his mum could follow to get her off the couch and get her to start moving more.
 The plan covers nine weeks and is based on three runs per week with a rest day in between each.
 It is suitable for everyone, no matter what your level of fitness and it’s totally free to follow.